Writing a Syllabus

 - From the Canvas site, you can import a syllabus template into your own Canvas course or download a Google Doc to customize when constructing your own syllabus.

-- Feel free to reuse or adapt the sample statements in the template, i.e. texts to explain office hours, academic integrity, inclusivity statements, disability accommodations, etc.
+- Feel free to reuse or adapt the sample statements in the template, i.e. texts to explain office hours, academic integrity, academic freedom and building trust and respect in the classroom, inclusivity statements, disability accommodations, etc.